 What You Should Know About Biosimilars

-Less-expensive versions of biologic drugs are poised to hit the U.S. market.
+Less-expensive versions of biologic drugs have hit the U.S. market.

 A new generation of arthritis drugs is arriving in the United States, and they could make expensive biologic drugs accessible to more people.
 Beginning in 2016, the U.S. Food and Drug Administration (FDA) began approving biosimilars – copycat versions of familiar biologic medications – to treat autoimmune forms of arthritis, including as rheumatoid arthritis (RA), psoriatic arthritis, ankylosing spondylitis and juvenile arthritis.

 - Inflectra (infliximab-dyyb), a biosimilar of Remicade (infliximab)

 - Erelzi (etanercept-szzs), a biosimilar of Enbrel (etanercept)

 - Amjevita (adalimumab-atto), a biosimilar of Humira (adalimumab)

 - Renflexis (infliximab-abda), a biosimilar of Remicade (infliximab)

 - Cyltezo (adalimumab-adbm), a biosimilar of Humira (adalimumab)